B-rrrrrr/obsidian_notes/2 Source Material/Novels/Ulysses.md

 > I, I and I. I."

 Entelechy, form of forms: two different ways of saying "soul" as Aristotle means the term: "The soul is the first entelechy of a naturally organic body" and "The intellectual soul is the form of forms".
 Entelechy = actuality, for Aristotle the form-giving cause capable of reproducing itself.

 I,I - continuity of existence because of memory
 I.I - discontinuity of existence because of everchanging forms

+Lots of words that contradict each other but I think the main point out of this is how we all keep changing and that this change is both continuous, we remember ourselves in a certain way and for us everything is a logical a to b type of existence, and discontinuous due to our bodies changing which is a really interesting perspective.

 **Page 182:**
 > A man or genius makes no mistakes.
 His errors are volitional and are the portals of discovery.

+Only by making mistakes do we find the truths of life and through accidents special things are discovered.
+A lot of parts in Ulysses are plaged with errors and also misinformed belief and yet Joyce says that he agrees with the changes, especially in Penelope.

 **Page 186:**
 > — As we, or mother Dana, weave and unweave our bodies, Stephen said, from day to day, their molecules shuttled to and fro, so does the artist weave and unweave his image.
 And as the mole on my right breast is where it was when I was born, though all my body has been woven of new stuff time after time, so through the ghost of the unquiet father the image of the unliving son looks forth.
-> In the intense instant of imagination, when the mind, Shelley says, is a fading coal, that which I was is that which I am and that which in possibility I may come to be.
+In the intense instant of imagination, when the mind, Shelley says, is a fading coal, that which I was is that which I am and that which in possibility I may come to be.
 So in the future, the sister of the past, I may see myself as I sit here now but by reflection from that which then I shall be.
 > Drummond of Hawthornden helped you at that stile.

 "It is with this movement, with the passage and dissolution of impressions, images, sensations, that analysis leaves off - that continual vanishing away, that strange, perpetual, weaving and unweaving of ourselves." - Walter Pater, *The Renaissance* (1873)